mohammadrezahosseini99/LPC_W5500_TCPStream/README.md

 ---

 ## 🚀 Features
-- Full TCP server using W5500 hardware TCP/IP stack
+- Lightweight full TCP server using W5500 hardware TCP/IP stack
 - Automatic **connection / disconnection detection**
 - Supports IPv4 with static IP configuration
 - Real-time data streaming to and from the microcontroller and client